-The Headteacher or Deputy will log all incidents and ensure procedures have been followed in accordance with this policy.
+The Executive Headteacher or Head of School will log all incidents and ensure procedures have been followed in accordance with this policy.
 This policy will be updated and amended when further DCSF/local authority advice is provided and in the light of school experience.